Citation, DOI, disclosures and article data

-Trigger thumb (or flexor pollicis longus stenosing tenosynovitis) is a specific type of trigger finger involving the thumb.
+Trigger thumb or flexor pollicis longus (FPL) stenosing tenosynovitis is a specific type of trigger finger involving the thumb.

-May present as a transient locking of the thumb in flexion, followed by a painful snapping sensation during extension
+Trigger thumb may present as a transient locking of the thumb during flexion, followed by a painful snapping sensation during extension.

-Can show varying degrees of flexor pollicis longus tendinosis (local swelling of the flexor tendons distal to the pulley) with a distinct nodule, A1 pulley thickening, and tenosynovitis.
-Small cysts may be present at the pulley boundaries due to fluid trapping.
+Ultrasound can both show varying degrees of A1 pulley thickening and flexor pollicis longus tendinosis/tenosynovitis.
+Local swelling of the flexor tendons distal to the pulley may lead to a distinct nodule 2,4.
+Small cysts may be present at the pulley boundaries due to fluid trapping 5.